 Prince Albert's municipal area is divided into four wards.
-Ward one includes the Leeu-Gamka and Prince Albert Road areas, including surrounding farms, while ward 2 represents Klaarstroom, the farming areas surrounding Seekoeigat, Oukloof Dam and Drie Riviere as well as a portion of Prince Albert South (Below Church Street) Ward three includes the portion of Prince Albert North End surrounding the Pentecostal Protestant Church, while ward 4 includes the area of Rondomskrik in Prince Albert and a portion of Prince Albert South above Church Street.
+Ward one includes the Leeu-Gamka and Prince Albert Road areas, including surrounding farms, while ward 2 represents Klaarstroom, the farming areas surrounding Seekoeigat, Oukloof Dam and Drie Riviere as well as a portion of Prince Albert South (Below Church Street) Ward three includes the portion of Prince Albert North End surrounding the Pentecostal Protestant Church, while ward 4 includes the area of Rondomskrik in Prince Albert and a portion of Prince Albert Street.
+In preparation of the 2021 local elections, Prince Albert Municipality will embark with the Municipal Demarcation Board on a public participation process to determine ward delimitation during the coming financial year.

 According to the 2011 Census, Prince Albert Local Municipality has a total population of 14 091 people, of which 84,5% are coloured, 11,8% are white, with the other population groups making up the remaining 3,7%.
-A growth rate of 2.23% is estimated with a population density of 2 person per 2km.
+A growth rate of 2.23% is estimated with a population density of 2 person per 2km2.